 China: Former governor of Macau (1979-81) Melo Egídio dies.

-Egypt: The new government headed by Prime Minister Kamal Ganzouri is sworn in, including Muhammad Ibrahim Yusuf as interior minister and Mumtaz al-Said as finance minister.
+Egypt: The new government headed by Prime Minister Kamal Ganzouri is sworn in, including Mohamed Ibrahim Yusuf as interior minister and Mumtaz al-Said as finance minister.

 Russia: President Dmitry Medvedev nominates incumbent Aslan Tkhakushinov as head of the republic of Adygeya.
 On December 12 the State Council of Adygeya confirms Tkhakushinov (45-2).

 Switzerland: Pierre-François Unger becomes president of the Council of State of Genève.

 Yemen: The new cabinet of Prime Minister Muhammad Salim Basindwah is appointed (sworn in December 10) with Abdul Qadir Qahtan as interior minister and Sakhr Ahmad al-Wajih as finance minister; Abu Bakr al-Qirbi remains foreign minister and Muhammad Nasir Ahmad defense minister.

 Australia: Former governor-general (1977-82) Sir Zelman Cowen dies.

 El Salvador: Former foreign minister (1984-85) Jorge Eduardo Tenorio dies.